-He said they might be more interesting for a prospective buyer, though, now that that they've announced the restructuring.
+He said it might be more interesting for a prospective buyer, though, now that that it has announced the restructuring.
 Gillis thinks it's possible that BlackBerry could survive as a much smaller player.
 At the end of the second quarter, the company had total cash and investments of about $2.6 billion and no debt.

 "That's probably the feedback they've been getting.
 They don't do all this if you have a buyer lined up," Gillis said.
 "Some of the actions may have been driven by feedback by potential buyers down the road.
 Nobody wants to come in and buy the company and hold an all hands meeting and say, 'By the way, half of you are fired.'"

 Gillis said he can't understand why BlackBerry would release the earnings late Friday, a week early.
 "That's abysmal," he said.
 "Did you really need to do it 3:15 p.m. on a Friday?
 Couldn't you have just waited a week or done it Monday morning?"